openshift-cs/rosaworkshop/rosa-workshop/ostoy/3-lab_overview.md

 - if connected to shared storage, read and write files
 - check network connectivity, intra-cluster DNS, and intra-communication with an included microservice
 - increase the load to view automatic scaling of the pods to handle the load (via the Horizontal Pod Autoscaler)
+- connect to an AWS S3 bucket to read and write objects (Optional)

 ### OSToy Application Diagram